section-engineering-education/engineering-education/content/articles/data-transformation-with-linq/index.md

 For example, creating a single output sequence using multiple inputs, choosing a subset of each source element, performing operations on source elements, and transforming XML into in-memory objects.

-### What next
+### What's next
-After a careful study on this topic, do not stop here; continue digging deep into other C# programming and SQL areas to have a vast knowledge of programming with C# and other programming languages.
+After a careful study on this topic, do not stop here; continue digging deep into other C# programming and SQL areas to have a vast knowledge of programming.

 ---
 Peer Review Contributions by: [Miller Juma](/engineering-education/authors/miller-juma/)